Garage Beer just launched its season-long "American Summer" push that comes with music, giveaways, and a partnership with Utz Cheese Balls.

 "It’s about firing up the grill, watching some baseball, enjoying some cheese balls, and having just one more cold one at the end of a great night."

-To kick things off, Garage Beer has partnered with pop-punk band New Found Glory for what it calls the "official beer-drinking anthem of the summer."
+To kick things off, Garage Beer partnered with pop-punk band New Found Glory for what it calls the "official beer-drinking anthem of the summer."

 View this post on Instagram